 The Borough is a member of the Central Bucks Regional Police Department (CBRPD).
 CBRPD has moved into the new police headquarters.
-The cost for this project will be split between member municipalities.
-The costs incurred by the Borough through December 31, 2021, total \$1,634,431, and are reflected as an equity interest in a joint venture on the statement of net position.
+The cost for this project was split between member municipalities.
+The costs incurred by the Borough through December 31, 2022, total \$1,697,633, and are reflected as an equity interest in a joint venture on the statement of net position.